ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances.md

 ### Component bundles for IBM Business Partner users
 {: #vs_orderinginstances-component-bundles-for-bp-users}

-If you're an IBM Business Partner user, you can select a component license bundle when you order a new vSphere cluster.
+If you are an IBM Business Partner user, you can select a component license bundle when you order a new vSphere cluster.
 The following bundles are available:

 | Bundle | Components                   |
 |:------------------------- |:----------------------- |